Family Educational Rights and Privacy Act (FERPA)

-If you do not want University of Mary to disclose any or all of the types of information designated below as directory information from your education records without your prior written consent, you must notify the University of Mary in writing (see Request to Withhold Directory Information Form).
+If you do not want University of Mary to disclose any or all of the types of information designated below as directory information from your education records without your prior written consent, you must notify the University of Mary in writing (see Request to Withhold Directory Information Form, detailed below).
 It is recommended that this notice be submitted by the end of the second week of the semester.
 The University of Mary has designated the following information as directory information:

 - Student's name